Environments

 JCR content

-The Environments subsection displays information related to JCR content for your Magnolia PaaS project.
+The Environments subsection displays information related to JCR content for your DX Cloud project.
 From here, you can see metrics on the size of frontend environments within JCR workspaces as well as query or count node types on a workspace.

-In this section, you need to select your desired Cluster ID, Release, and Pod as the metrics and results are related to the choices there.
+In this section, you need to select your desired Release and Pod as the metrics and results are related to the choices there.

 jcr content tab